Elanthoor: Gandhi's Visit

-Gandhi toured Travancore in 1937.
-This was in connection with the culmination of the Temple Entry Movement.
-During the tour which Gandhi preferred to call a "pilgrimage", he visited Elanthoor as well at the invitation of K. Kumar (Kumarji).
-Kumarji or Elanthoor Gandhi, known also as Travancore Kumar, was a famous personality of the bygone era.
+Mahatma Gandhi toured Travancore in 1937 with the culmination of the Temple Entry Movement.
+During the tour which Gandhi preferred to call a "pilgrimage", he visited Elanthoor as well at the invitation of K. Kumar, known as Kumarji.
+Kumarji, known also as Travancore Kumar, was considered famous personality of the bygone era.
 He was a veteran freedom fighter and was among the closest of Gandhi's disciples and associates in Kerala.
 In his speech, Gandhi described Elanthoor as a model village.
-He exemplified the historic work done in the region to admit "Dalits" into temples even before the Temple Entry Proclamation.
-Gandhiji said in his speech, " I tender you my congratulations for having of your own initiative got rid of untouchability even before the issue of the proclamation.
+He exemplified the historic work done in the region to admit Dalits into temples even before the Temple Entry Proclamation.
+Gandhi said in his speech, " I tender you my congratulations for having of your own initiative got rid of untouchability even before the issue of the proclamation.
 The proclamation now sets the steal of approval upon your work and makes your work acceptable to the whole of Travancore".
-Gandhi inspired everybody to build further upon the great work done.
-The Mahatma was undoubtedly referring to the brilliant work done by Kumarji for communal harmony, Harijan upliftment, and temple entry.
-His efforts in Travancore were ably supported by Pandavathu Sankara Pillai and Ennakkadu Valiya Raja, two other important personalities associated with the movement.
-It seems that at least Bhagavathikunnu Temple and Thevar Nadai in Elanthoor had thrown open their doors to Dalits long before the proclamation.
-This ignored historical fact should engage the attention of historians and the entire country.
-Mahadev Deasi too has praised the untiring efforts made in the region to strengthen communal solidarity and to eradicate untouchability.

-After the talk, Kumarji introduced Khadar Das TP Gopala Pillai and Pulinthitta PC George to the Mahatma.
-Mahatmaji scribbled a message on a piece of paper for Gopala Pillai which became an inspiration to him to take to Khadi.
-Before leaving Elanthoor, Gandhiji named a baby handed to him by Kumarji and had milk and fruits served by Kumarji's mother.
+After the speech, Kumarji introduced Khadar Das TP Gopala Pillai and Pulinthitta PC George to the Gandhi.
+Gandhi scribbled a message on a piece of paper for Gopala Pillai which became an inspiration to him to take to Khadi.